jal119/interview-questions/terraform/terraform-interview-questions-part-1.md

 4. What are the most useful Terraform commands?
 Some of the most useful Terraform commands are:

-terraform init - initializes the current directory terraform refresh - refreshes the state file terraform output - views Terraform outputs terraform apply - applies the Terraform code and builds stuff terraform destroy - destroys what has been built by Terraform terraform graph - creates a DOT-formatted graph terraform plan - a dry run to see what Terraform will do Free Azure Fundamentals Course
+- terraform init - initializes the current directory
+- terraform refresh - refreshes the state file
+- terraform output - views Terraform outputs
+- terraform apply - applies the Terraform code and builds stuff
+- terraform destroy - destroys what has been built by Terraform
+- terraform graph - creates a DOT-formatted graph
+- terraform plan - a dry run to see what Terraform will do
-Master Azure Basics in One GoENROLL NOWFree Azure Fundamentals Course

 5. Are callbacks possible with Terraform on Azure?
 By using the Azure Event Hubs, callbacks are probable on Azure.
 Terraform’s Azure supplier provides effortless functionality to users.
 Microsoft Azure Cloud Shell provides an already installed Terraform occurrence.